webgriffe/SyliusAkeneoPlugin/README.md

 ### Launch data import from CLI

-To actually import data you must first create queue items with the **enqueue command** and then you can import them with the **consume command**.
+To actually import data you must first create queue items with the **import command** and then you can import them with the **consume command**.

 #### Schedule Akeneo PIM import button